nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * Handle the execution of the user command through interactions with `Event`.
 * Provides a command output message to `Ui` after the command execution.

-The interactions between `Command` and other commands in the system is shown in the following _Sequence Diagram_:
+The interactions between `Command` and other components in the system is shown in the following _Sequence Diagram_:

 <img src = "images/CommandSequenceDiagram.png">

 ### Event component

+The `Event` component stores the event data for the program.
+This is done in the `EventList` class, which stores a list of `Event`s.

+Each `Event` is composed of the following:

+* Data on event details (the event name, date and venue), stored as separate variables.
+* Data on the event priority, stored as a `Priority` enumeration value (which can be `HIGH`, `MEDIUM`, or `LOW`).
+* A list of `Participant`s, each representing a participant at the event.
+* A list of `Items`s, each representing an item for the event.

 The `Event` component and its component classes are shown in the below **Class Diagram**:

 <img src = "images/EventClassDiagram.png">

-The `Event` component does the following:
-* Handle the addition, removal and marking of events stored in `EventList`.
-* Add, remove and mark participants for a specific `Event` in `EventList`.

 ## Implementation